reallymello/zipcode-detail-lookup/README.md

 The data source contains US states and territories.

-The database is originally derived from the 2024 free-tier list provided by SimpleMaps.
+The database is originally derived from the 2024 free-tier list provided by SimpleMaps <https://simplemaps.com/data/us-zips>.

 ## Installation